shadowsocool/SlayerW/README.md

 # SlayerW
-SlayerW is the #1 private server joined for Discord.
+SlayerW is the #1 private server joiner for Discord.

 How can I get the latest roblox version?